cairo-book/cairo-book/src/ch99-01-03-02-contract-functions.md

 > Wait, what is this `#[generate_trait]` attribute?
 Where is the trait definition for this implementation?
 Well, the `#[generate_trait]` attribute is a special attribute that tells the compiler to generate a trait definition for the implementation block.
 This allows you to get rid of the boilerplate code of defining a trait and implementing it for the implementation block.
 We will see more about this in the [next section](./ch99-01-03-04-reducing-boilerplate.md).

 At this point, you might still be wondering if all of this is really necessary if you don't need to access the contract's state in your function (for example, a helper/library function).
-As a matter of fact, you can also define internal functions outside of implementation blocks.
-The only reason why we _need_ to define functions inside impl blocks is if we want to access the contract's state.
+As a matter of fact, you can also define internal functions outside of module blocks.
+The only reason why we _need_ to define functions inside mod blocks is if we want to access the contract's state.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_03_example_contract/src/lib.cairo:stateless_internal}}